 - External Insulation: The external insulation elevates the bellows operating temperature above the internal dew point condensation temperature to minimize corrosion on the inner ply of the bellows.

-- Refractory: High-density refractory insulates the inside of the piping to reduce heat transfer to the expansion joint shell.
+- Refractory: High-density refractory insulates the piping inside to reduce heat transfer to the expansion joint shell.

-- Refractory Anchors: T304H stainless steel anchors are used to anchor the high-density refractory lining to the carbon steel shell.
+- Refractory Anchors: T304H stainless steel anchors anchor the high-density refractory lining to the carbon steel shell.

-- Internal Insulation: The internal insulation reduces the bellows operating temperature below the creep temperature and prevents catalyst from packing in the cavity between the internal flow liner and the bellows.
+- Internal Insulation: The internal insulation reduces the bellows operating temperature below the creep temperature and prevents catalysts from packing in the cavity between the inner flow liner and the bellows.